 Any mistakes you see people routinely make with social media?

 Yes, politics.
 No matter what side you take, guess what?
 You just alienated half your audience.
 You can’t tell 50 million people from either side they’re idiots.
 Especially with a degree in acting or no degree at all.

 Running the business end of things, and managing social media must be a challenge.
 How do you manage it all?

 I have a very good team here in Los Angeles who has made it affordable as opposed to the standard $1-$4k per month.
-I tap them on a per event or per article basis to make it affordable as opposed to a monthly contract.
-I’ve been very grateful for them.
+I tap them on a per-event or per article basis to make it affordable as opposed to a monthly contract.
+I’ve been very grateful to them.
 I would suggest being aggressive with LinkedIn, as it’s a free way to network and add contacts within your industry.

 How do you manage time?

 You have to really discipline yourself in any field when you’re an independent contractor.
 It comes organically as, when you do what you love, you genuinely can prioritize where you’re needed and what needs to be executed on a daily basis.